JoaoLopesF/Esp-Mobile-Apps-Esp32/README.md

     - See notes
     - Enable features (GPIO pin can be changed)
     - For battery powered, I suggest modify ESP32 CPU freq. to 80 MHz (make config)
+    - The charging sensor is experimental and only tested on TP4054 charging chip

 Schematics: